carpentries-incubator/ml4bio-workshop/_extras/guide.md

 Provide one example feature, then open the discussion for others.
 Select two features that will work well for the classification example.

+## T cells
+When training classifiers, train one type of classifier together.
+Point out where the accuracy is in the table and how it is derived from the confusion matrix.
+Then have participants try more classifiers.
+Ask the participants who obtained the best accuracy and what settings they used.

 {% include links.md %}